Where Can I Earn a PhD in Sociology Online?

 While online learning is growing in popularity, not all undergraduate and graduate degree programs are available online.
 For instance, no college or university in the United States currently offers an online Ph.D. program in sociology.
 The following article provides information about universities that offer campus-based programs that lead to a Ph.D. degree in sociology.
 Schools offering Sociology degrees can also be found in these popular choices.

-While an online Ph.D. in Sociology program is not an option, there are several large and well-known universities across the U.S. that offer relevant on-campus doctoral-degree programs.
-Some of these institutions are identified in the following list:
+While an online Ph.D. in Sociology program is not yet an option, there are several large and well-known universities across the U.S. that offer relevant on-campus doctoral-degree programs.
+These schools have comprehensive programs that emphasize research and prepare students for a career in sociology.

 Students who are pursuing a Ph.D. in Sociology at Duke University in North Carolina must enroll full-time for at least six semesters.
 Fields of study within the program include social psychology, economic sociology, medical sociology and social networks.
-Course requirements dictate that 12 of 17 courses must be in sociology.
+Course requirements dictate that students must take 6 core courses as well as 7 electives.

 Portland State University